mjdamgaard/UP-Web-Project/README.md

 ### A sandbox technology makes it safe to try out new apps

-All user-uploaded apps and code modules are run in a sandbox which ensures that new prototypes for apps and features can be shared quickly among the users, without needing to first be verified for security.[^1]
+All user-uploaded apps and code modules are run in a sandbox which ensures that new prototypes for apps and features can be shared quickly among the users, without needing to first be verified for security.

-[^1]: Even when a new version of an app requires access to the same back-end data structure as its predecessor, it can simply use a mockup version of this back end while waiting to be verified by the user community and/or by the administrators of the predecessor app.
+Even when a new version of a given app is supposed access the same back-end data structure as its predecessor, such as e.g. the user's posts and messages in case of a social media app, it will only be able to do so once it is verified by the user community and/or by the administrators of the predecessor app.
+And until then, it can simply use a mockup of that data structure instead, making it safe for users to try out as well, without risking deletion or corruption of their data.

 Being able quickly and safely share prototypes for new apps and features with a lot of users, who can give feedback and rate the project, and potentially even help complete it, means that the development of the platform can move very fast.